Have you heard? Singapore is getting a brand-spankin’ new attraction come 2023 when the new Bird Paradise finally opens at Mandai Wildlife Reserve!

 After 52 years at the original bird park, Jurong Bird Park has left an indelible mark on most of our childhoods where we might have gotten our first glimpses of parrots and penguins in person.
-The original premises will be closing soon on 3 January 2023, with resident creatures (3,500 birds from over 400 avian species) migrating over to their new ‘paradise’ at Bird Paradise!
+The original premises, which closed on 3 January 2023, saw the resident creatures (more than 3,000 birds from over 400 avian species) migrating over to their new ‘paradise’ at Bird Paradise!

 It’s a well-deserved upgrade featuring eight huge walkthrough aviaries and more, built not only for visitors to enjoy but for the resident birds as well – with better environments intentionally designed to mimic the different ecologies and habitats for our precious avian friends.

-From the walkthrough aviaries inspired by different habitats across the world from Africa to South America, to a sparkling new penguin cove, a restaurant with great views of a waterfall, and more – here are 10 things you can expect to see at the new Bird Paradise when it opens!
+From the walkthrough aviaries inspired by different habitats across the world from Africa to South America, to a sparkling new penguin cove, a restaurant with great views of a waterfall, and more – here are 14 things you can expect to see at the new Bird Paradise during your visit!

 1. Winged Sanctuary